-Word of God says that the world of The Walking Dead is a world that lacks the entire history of zombie fiction.
+Word of God says that the world of The Walking Dead is a world that lacks the entire history of zombie fiction, which is why zombies are referred to as "walkers" and other euphemisms.
 In season two Glen offhandedly mentions that he used to play Portal, which suggests that in the world of Walking DeadValve exists, but the Left 4 Dead series does not.

 On Diagnosis: Murder, Amanda Bentley has a Contest Winner Cameo on The Young and the Restless and both her colleagues at the hospital and the crew of YatR comment on her resemblance to Victoria Rowell, who actually was a regular cast member of that series.

-When Detective Sloan is talking to a TV producer who lists off several shows including Airwolf.
-The stop for a moment then continue on like nothing happened.
+When Detective Sloan is talking to a TV producer who lists off several shows including Airwolf, a show that starred Barry Van Dyke.
+They stop for a moment then continue on like nothing happened.

 And adding onto the confusion, Catherine had already played Donna Noble, the Doctor's companion in the 2006 Christmas special, who came back full-time for the 2008 series.
 Apparently Lauren Cooper missed The Runaway Bride and was killed off before she could watch series 4 and notice the woman who looks just like her traveling through space with a Time Lord who looks just like her English teacher.

 In season two of House, the title character gets mocked for some of the shows that are saved on his Tivo.
 One of them, seen briefly but not mentioned, is Blackadder, in which Hugh Laurie played a few major characters twenty years earlier.